 Each of us on the team offers additional services above and beyond doula support, and we LOVE being able to offer a more comprehensive experience to our clients!
 Between us, we offer:

 We love being as close to a "one stop shop" as possible, because we know how much easier that makes things for parents who are in the midst of everything baby.

 This aspect of teamwork also allows us to really get to know our clients.
 When we spend time with clients prenatally in childbirth education sessions and prenatal visits, then attend their birth, then work with them as their postpartum and lactation support people while adjusting to life with their little one.
 It really gives us a chance to play a more in-depth role in their childbearing year.
 The families we're able to work with in this way are some of our dearest clients.
 Being able to bear witness to so much of their journey into parenthood is so special.
 Which leads to...

 Hiring a doula team gives you access to not one, but two doulas at your fingertips.
 You have two caring individuals on your side to offer guidance and support as you move through the joys and challenges of expecting, birthing, and raising a tiny human.

 For us as doulas, it means we have a place of support as well!
-Working as a solo doula can get lonely very quickly.
-We love having a team of trusted colleagues and confidants to help us work through challenges we may be facing in our practice, process difficult experiences with, and of course celebrate with us as we grow in our doula and mentor roles.
+Working as a solo doula can get very lonely very quickly.
+Beyond working with each other, we also love having a team of a few other trusted colleagues and confidants to help us work through challenges we may be facing in our practice, process difficult experiences, and of course celebrate as we learn and grow.

 All this support makes doula teamwork seem like a no-brainer - both for the doulas and for our clients!